 Ten artificial nest platforms (rafts) were initially introduced in the watershed in 2014, with the hope of increasing nest productivity.
-In 2014 - 2017, none of the rafts were used.
-In 2018, three of the ten rafts were used, and all three pairs were successful.
-Rafts usage increased in 2020.
-Five rafts were used, increasing utilization to 50%.
-Three pairs who used rafts were successful.
-Rafts eliminate the threat of nest failure due to fluctuating water levels and reduce the threat from mainland predators.
-These results clearly demonstrate the value of rafts in boosting the productivity of nesting loons.
+Between 2014 - 2017 none of the rafts were used.
+In 2018, after professional analysis and repositioning of several rafts, three of the ten rafts were used, and all three pairs were successful.
+A total of 13 rafts were placed in 2021, and five were used (38%).
+Four of the five pairs (80%) who nested on rafts were successful hatching a chick(s).
+This high success rate continues to demonstrate the value of utilizing rafts, where appropriate, to aid chick productivity.